-The world is shrinking and people shuttle between continents all the time.
-Probably this is what urged Bulgari to bring out the new Bulgari Papillon Voyageur, from the Daniel Roth Collection.
-This is the second watch to feature their patented minutes display system after the Papillon Chronograph in 2010 and sports a dual-time reading technique.
-The chronograph is simple to decode, the local time is displayed through a vertical aperture at 12 o’clock, which is calibrated around a 24-hour scale.
-“The dual time-zone indication is provided by a central blued open-worked GMT hand sweeping around a 24-hour graduated guilloché disc and adjusted according to the chosen time zone by means of two push-button respectively situated at 10 o’clock (+) and 2 o’clock (-).”
-The minutes can be read using the Papillon device, located at the dial centre.
+The world is shrinking, and people shuttle between continents all the time.
+Probably this is what urged Bulgari to bring out the new Bulgari Papillon Voyageur from the Daniel Roth Collection.
+This is the second watch to feature their patented minute’s display system after the Papillon Chronograph in 2010 and sports a dual-time reading technique.
+The chronograph is simple to decode; the local time is displayed through a vertical aperture at 12 o’clock, calibrated around a 24-hour scale.
+“The dual time-zone indication is provided by a central blued open-worked GMT hand sweeping around a 24-hour graduated guilloché disc and adjusted according to the chosen time zone using two push-button respectively situated at 10 o’clock (+) and 2 o’clock (-).”
+The minutes can be read using the Papillon device, located at the dial center.
 The device displays “measured minutes via an ingenious device connected to the bearing disc.
-The latter performs a complete 360° rotation in two hours, and bears two independent retractable lozenge-shaped hands running in turn over two 180-degree segments.”
+The latter performs a complete 360° rotation in two hours and bears two independent retractable lozenge-shaped hands running in turn over two 180-degree segments.”

-The watch sports colour contrasts which is reminiscent of the Daniel Roth Collection, where the lower part of the dial has a satin-brushed black gold look and the dial also comes with a fine guilloché motif.
-Powered by the in-house movement the watch comes in a double-ellipse 18-carat pink gold case with 30-meters of water resistance and 45-hour power reserve.
+The watch sports color contrasts, which is reminiscent of the Daniel Roth Collection, where the lower part of the dial has a satin-brushed black gold look, and the dial also comes with a fine guilloché motif.
+Powered by the in-house movement, the watch comes in a double-ellipse 18-carat pink gold case with 30-meters of water resistance and a 45-hour power reserve.
 The watch is finished with an alligator leather strap adorned with a pink gold triple-blade folding clasp.
 The Bulgari Papillon Voyageur will be limited to just 99 pieces.